adamteddychang/blog_of_everything/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Catalog Of My Things
+# Blog-of-everything

-> This is the Ruby capstone group project, in this project we created a console app with an user interface.
+> This is the Ruby on Rails application, in this project I will create a blog with ruby on rails with Postgresql database.

-> The app allows you to add items of your choice, i.e. books or music albums, and it will also allow you to create a label or genre for said item.

-> The application preserves user data by using JSON files while exiting the application.

-> It will load data from the JSON files while starting up the application.

 ## Built With

 - Ruby
+- Ruby on Rails
 - Git
-- Rspec
+- Postgresql

 ## Getting Started